Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Appendix

+From \cref{fig:appendix_residuals_correlation} we also observe that the constraints $g_0$ and $g_1$ for large values of $\delta$ may not be very effective.
+In fact we note that the average norm of the residuals tend to decrease, while the number of peaks increases.
+This suggests that an attacker may use more granular constraints, which, however, will make the attack less effective.

-\cref{example:residuals_variance}\footnote{Link to the code: \url{https://github.com/rssalessio/poisoning-data-driven-controllers}.}, with $T=500$ samples.
-The optimization problem is clearly non-convex, therefore an approximate solution can be found by means of gradient-based methods (check the appendix for details).
-Preliminary results (see \cref{fig:results_stealthy_attack} and figures in the appendix) show a greater effectiveness of this attack for small values of $\delta$ compared to the residuals attack presented in \cref{example:residuals_variance}.
+However, these results also demonstrate that this attack can severely impact the LS estimate for small values of $\delta$, compared to the residuals attack presented in \cref{example:residuals_variance}.
 In comparison, for $\delta=0.05$ the attack impact has more than doubled, while the statistical indicators show no evidence of anomaly.
-In addition, as depicted in the appendix, for small values of $\delta$ the residuals visually do not change in a sensible way, and an analysis of the outliers, based on the concept of leverage, shows no statistical difference for any values of $\delta$ .
+In addition, for small values of $\delta$ the residuals visually do not change in a sensible way, and an analysis of the outliers, based on the concept of leverage, shows no statistical difference for any values of $\delta$ .
 Furthermore, for any value of $\delta$ the attack seems to impact more the estimate of $A_\LS$ rather than $B_\LS$, due to the presence of the constraint $g_3$.